zhiyanliu/riverrun/README.md

 ## What is this

-This is the code repository of an agent to transform and synchronize video streaming data and video structuring data of each frame running on [edge device](https://en.wikipedia.org/wiki/Edge_computing).
+This is the code repository of an agent to transform and synchronize video streaming data and video structuring data running on [edge device](https://en.wikipedia.org/wiki/Edge_computing).
 The code name of this component is [Riverrun](https://gameofthrones.fandom.com/wiki/Riverrun), which is developed by AWS Rapid Prototyping team.

 This agent includes four correlative serverless applications build in [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/), each one is developed as a [AWS Lambda](https://aws.amazon.com/lambda/) [Function](http://git.awsrun.com/rp/riverrun/blob/master/template.yaml) by Python (python3.7 runtime).